teads/TeadsSDK-iOS/README.md

 When updating the SDK to a new version in your project, make sure to clean your project before running your app project from menu.

+We also recommend you to delete first the old `.framework` and `.bundle` files, and then place the new ones.

 Shortcut clean project : &#x21E7; &#x2318; K

 Shortcut clean build folder : &#x2325; &#x21E7; &#x2318; K